DukeRobotics/robosub-ros/foxglove/shared/defs/README.md

 # Foxglove Definitions
-This package exports datatype mappings and TypeScript type definitions for both ROS 1 and Duke Robotics custom message defintions.
+This package exports datatype maps and TypeScript interfaces/enums for both ROS 1 and Duke Robotics custom definitions.
-Datatype mappings are needed to advertise topics.
-TypeScript types are used for static type checking.
+Datatype maps are needed to advertise topics.
+TypeScript interfaces are used for static type checking.

 ## Usage
-### Datatype Mappings
+### Datatype Maps
 Foxglove requires a [datatype map](https://docs.foxglove.dev/docs/visualization/extensions/api/panel-api#native-ros-1) when advertising a topic in an extension.
-Instead of manually constructing the `MessageDefinition`s or `datatypes`, this package generates the dataype mappings of all ROS 1 and Duke Robotics custom messages.
+Instead of manually constructing the `MessageDefinition` definitions or `datatypes`, this package generates the dataype maps of all ROS 1 and Duke Robotics custom definitions.

-Import using
+Import with
 ```js
 import { allDatatypeMaps } from "@duke-robotics/defs/datatype_maps";
 ```